carlosp420/nymphalidae_diversification/MS.md

 select among increasingly complex alternative models.
 We let MEDUSA estimate up to 25 diversification rate shifts in our trees as the maximum number of shifts found in all trees was only 21.

-We also tested for a possible effect of non-random sampling of genera on the estimated speciation and extinction rates of our MCC tree.
-It has been found that the estimation of diversification rates can be biased in incomplete phylogenies if species were sampled non-randomly and rates are estimated assuming random sampling.
-@stadler2013 presented a method to estimate birth and death rates in the constant birth--death model for strict higher level phylogenies by applying a cutoff limit and collapsing the subclades younger than the cutoff into existing older clades.
-We defined a strict higher level phylogeny by applying a cutoff limit at 24 MYA (Fig. S1).
-The number of species for each clade was recalculated and assigned to remaining clades.
-Speciation and extinction rates were estimated for the resulting tree following the methods in @stadler2013.

 ### Effect of the quality of posterior distribution of trees on MEDUSA and Multi-MEDUSA